 The IRS has taken the position that the income is taxable in the tax year/tax period to which the credit applies.
-In essence, the IRS views the refund as the reduction of the payroll tax expense that was deducted in the original period.
-This reduction of expense will increase the net income, and therefore, increase the tax.

 The ERTC refunds relate back to 2020 or 2021.
 These amounts will be received in later years and are to be included as income on the respective prior year return.
 This process will require amended returns for the entity and any shareholders/partners.
 This will result in tax due for in the amended tax year.
 Since this tax will now be deemed late, the IRS will impose Interest and Penalties.